-Currently, the Plan offers participants various investment funds, common collective trusts and a brokerage option.
-Participants have the option to invest in, and direct any matching contribution towards any of the following funds:
+Currently, the Plan offers participants various investment funds, common collective trusts, a master trust, and a brokerage option.
+Participants have the option to invest in, and direct any matching contribution towards any of the following:

-IFF Common Stock Fund: This fund consists of common stock of the Company and investments in the Vanguard Prime Money Market fund as deemed necessary for orderly investment in such Company stock and for anticipated cash requirements.
-The participant's maximum contribution to this fund is 20% of the participant's total contribution.
+Plan Interest in IFF Stock Fund - Master Trust: A portion of the Plan's investments are in an IFF Stock Fund - Master Trust ("Master Trust"), which was established for the investment of assets of the Plan and certain other IFF sponsored retirement plans.
+Each participating retirement plan has an undivided interest in the Master Trust.
+The assets of the Master Trust are held by Vanguard Fiduciary Trust Company.
+The Master Trust invests in common stock of the Company and investments in the Vanguard Prime Money Market fund as deemed necessary for orderly investment in such Company stock and for anticipated cash requirements.
+The participant's maximum contribution to this Master Trust is 20% of the participant's total contribution.
+The Master Trust is governed by a trust agreement with Vanguard to invest in the common stock of IFF.